ShRoO0oM/EasyPopUp/README.md

 # License

-PopupDialog is available under the MIT license.
+EasyPopup is available under the MIT license.
 See the LICENSE file for more info.